s-fairchild/home-automation/fedora_coreos/README.md

     * Provide endpoints for all web based applications via port 80/443
   * Gollum git backed wiki
     * Notes
+  * git server
+    * Used for obsidian git backing

 ### Files and Directories